-Gareth Cook is a journalist and is currently a writer for The New Yorker and a series editor at Houghton Mifflin Harcourt.
+Gareth Cook is a journalist and is currently a writer for The New Times.
+Cook’s writings have appeared in The New Yorker and he served as a series editor at Houghton Mifflin Harcourt.
 He spent seven years as the Boston Globe’s science editor reporter, and during that time won the Pulitzer Prize (2005), the National Academy of Sciences Communications Award (2005), and the Woods Hole Oceanographic Institution Ocean Science Journalism Award (2005).
 In awarding the Pulitzer to Cook, the judges commended him for “explaining, with clarity and humanity, the complex scientific and ethical dimensions of stem-cell research.”

 In 2005, Boston Globe reporter Gareth Cook received the Pulitzer Prize for Explanatory Journalism for his yearlong series of articles on stem-cell research.
 It was the Globe‘s 20th Pulitzer, and its first in the category of Explanatory Journalism.Globe Editor Marty Baron praised Cook for “cutting through the rhetoric and all the political posturing” associated with the stem-cell debate and said that his accomplishment was especially significant, given the Globe‘s long-term commitment to “excel where Boston excels,” as a center of scientific research.
 “For many years now,” he said, “we’ve come to rely on Gareth for what we consider the best science writing in America.”